-The Others and Finally a sign of life presented during Here we live and now 2018 and 2019, and he has been invited by Nederlands Dans Theater (NDT) and Korzo to create a full evening performance in season 20/21: Glitter will premiere at the CaDance festival followed by a Dutch tour.
+As a house choreographer at Korzo, he created The Others and Finally a sign of life both for Here we live and now, editions 2018 and 2019.
+Invited by Korzo and Nederlands Dans Theater he will be presenting his first full-evening performance: Glitter.
+It will premiere at the CaDance festival 2021 followed by a Dutch tour.

 Asides from stage works, Antonin works hand in hand with film.
 His first solo in 2017, Oh boy!, created during the Eastman Summer Intensive (which toured in Europe as a piece first) became a film, and was selected and awarded by several film festivals around the world.

 His duet Finally a sign of life is also now produced as a film, shot in Museum Voorlinden.